+If you click on Show result or World Clock, two boxes are shown at the top of the result page.
 The first box shows the location where the event takes place.
 To change it, click on Modify Event and select the correct location.

-The second box shows the corresponding local time in the city used as the home location; the city displayed here depends on the user's location or settings, so when your recipient opens the page, they will see their local time.
+The second box shows the corresponding local time in the city used as the home location; which city is displayed here depends on the user's location or settings, so when your recipient opens the page, they will see their local time.
 To change your home location, click on Change Your Location.

-There's no delete button!
 How do I delete an event?